Message from the Principal

 6) utilizes the student agenda daily as a means of communication;

 Our aim at the Wikwemikong Junior School is to build a great foundation, filled with solid and memorable skills that your children will use when transitioning from our school to the Wikwemikong Pontiac School.
-To this end, I can wholeheartedly say that all the team members here at the Wikwemikong Junior School are committed to provide your child with a challenging, rewarding and culturally-sensitive curriculum delivered in a safe, positive and caring environment.
+We pride ourselves because we are a school where our traditions-culture-language are important in our daily lives.
+We respect diversity and remain respectful towards all our students.
+Our school motto is: A Family of Learning is a Great Place to Learn.
+To this end, I can wholeheartedly say that all the team members here at the Wikwemikong Junior School are committed to provide your child with a challenging, rewarding and culturally-sensitive curriculum delivered in a safe, positive and caring home-like environment.

-Your child will be receiving a student agenda; and, we hope that it is returned to the school on a daily basis as it is an excellent way to communicate with the school.
+Your child will be receiving a student agenda; and, we hope that it is returned to the school daily as it is an excellent way to communicate with the school.
 The student agenda has the school calendar along with our spirit days.
-We pride our school on character and spirit and our children love to partake in all of these events as a means of having fun while learning.
+We pride our school on character and spirit and our children love to partake in all these events as a means of having fun while learning.
 The student agenda also has our school rules and an information list for you the parent.
-Please take the time to read it and become familiar with them.
+Please take the time to read it and become familiar with it.

-The curriculum at the Wikwemikong Junior School is delivered to the highest standards possible, while reflecting our unique identity as Anishinabe people of Wikwemikong.
-At the Board level, this is accomplished through supporting our team members during Collaborative Inquiries (on Wednesdays), and to provide release time for teachers and to make resources available to them, with the ongoing help of our valuable Curriculum department.
+The curriculum at the Wikwemikong Junior School is delivered to the highest standards possible, while reflecting our unique identity as Anishinaabe people of Wikwemikong.
+At all levels, this is accomplished through supporting our team members during Collaborative Inquiries (on Wednesdays), and to provide release time for teachers, and to make our language resources available to them, with the ongoing help of our valuable Wiikwemkoong Anishnaabemowin Kinoomaagwin department.

-I continue to welcome all questions and visits from parents, guardians or community members.
-We would also welcome any volunteers for our after school program and nutrition programs.
+I will continue to welcome all questions and visits from parents, guardians and/or community members.
+We would also welcome any volunteers for our after-school program, nutrition program, and parent council.
 A children’s success depends on us, together, working toward educational excellence for your son(s) and/or daughter(s).

 Naahwhoo – Aambee, Maatcha taa daa!